Vidyapati: Bengali literature

 Bengali Vaishnavas like Chitanya and Chandidas adopted Vidyapati's love songs about Radha and Krishna as Vaishnava hymns.
 All major Bengali poets of the medieval period were influenced by Vidyapati.
 As a result, an artificial literary language, known as Brajabuli was developed in the sixteenth century.
 Brajabuli is basically Maithili (as prevalent during the medieval period) but its forms are modified to look like Bengali.
 The medieval Bengali poets, Gobindadas Kabiraj, Jnandas, Balaramdas and Narottamdas composed their padas (poems) in this language.
 Rabindranath Tagore composed his Bhanusingha Thakurer Padabali (1884) in a mix of Western Hindi (Braj Bhasha) and archaic Bengali and named the language Brajabuli as an imitation of Vidyapati (he initially promoted these lyrics as those of a newly discovered poet, Bhanusingha).
 Other 19th-century figures in the Bengal Renaissance like Bankim Chandra Chatterjee have also written in Brajabuli.

 Tagore was much influenced by Vidyapati.
 He set the poet's Bhara Badara to his own tune.
-A bridge in Kolkata near Sealdah Station is named after him (Vidyapati Setu).